 On further condensation we get bakelite

-Further methylene bridges are ground into small pieces to obtain the molding powder then the following material is added
+Further methylene bridges are ground into small pieces to obtain the molding powder and then the following material is added

 - Resins 30Kg (molding powder)